section-engineering-education/engineering-education/content/articles/getting-started-with-react-strapi-graphql/index.md

 - Select the field `Rich Text` and give it the name `Body`.
 This will store the content/body of the blog.
 - Select the field `Text` and give it the name `Author`.
 This will store the name of the author who wrote the blog.

-After you add all the fields, click finish.
+After you've added all the fields, click finish.

-### Creating New Blogs
+### Creating new blogs
 To create new blogs which we will later fetch from the frontend, click on `Content Manager` on the sidebar of the admin dashboard and you will be presented with the screen shown below:

 ![Add Blogs](./section-engineering/getting-started-with-react-strapi-graphql/add-blogs.png)